diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 This code will calculate the SSCHA minimization with the "ff_calculator".

-Now we can search for instabilities.
-For that we create another object. [...]
 Note: this force field model is not able to compute stress, as it is defined only at fixed volume, so we cannot use it for a variable cell relaxation.

+**Now we can search for instabilities.**

+If we have a very small mode in the SSCHA frequencies, it means that associated to that mode we have huge fluctuations.
+This can indicate an instability.
+However, to test this we need to compute the free energy curvature along this mode.
+This can be obtained in one shot thanks to the theory developed in `Bianco et. al. Phys.
+Rev. B 96, 014111. <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.014111>`_

+For that we create another object, "Search_instabilities" to do the job.[...]

 .. code-block:: python